AhemdMahmoud/Bert-Finetuned-ner-accelerate_Pt/README.md

 ## Dataset

 The dataset used for training consists of sentences where each token (word) is labeled with a Named Entity Recognition (NER) tag.
 The dataset can be customized by replacing the input tokens and their corresponding labels in the notebook.
-The labels correspond to different named entity types such as `PER` (person), `LOC` (location), and `ORG` (organization), or other custom labels depending on your use case.
+The labels correspond to different named entity types such as `PER` (person), `LOC` (location), and `ORG` (organization), or other custom labels depending on your use case, and my case tuing in News

 ## Libraries Used